Dorisqi/foodie-connector/backend/api-doc.md

 ```
 #### **Status Code: 401**

-The password reset token is invalid or expired
+The password reset token is invalid or expired.

 **URI**: /api/v1/auth/reset-password